-- Clearly present the reporting procedure and frequently remind all workers where they can access it, for example during a staff induction, when engaging a self-employed contractor or in employment contracts. - Ensure staff do not work alone with those consuming alcohol. - Ensure staff working alone or with the general public in high-risk situations have access to immediate report and support facilities. - There may be people who are covered by your policy who are not fluent in English; think of different ways to communicate what sexual harassment is.
-This could include getting support from outside organisations or translating key documents. - Have enhanced training and support for those who are more likely to be approached with reports of sexual harassment. - Have a budget for staff to get taxis home at night instead of relying on public transport, even if they live close by. - Have recorded messages at the beginning of any phone line, online or in-person meeting or conference, stating that harassment in any form, including sexual harassment, will not be tolerated and saying who individuals can report any incidents or concerns to. - In all documents and communications about sexual harassment reiterate that it can happen outside of the usual working environment including at staff socials and via email, social media and direct messaging.
+- Clearly present the reporting procedure and frequently remind staff where they can access it, for example during a staff induction or in employment contracts. - Make clear and publicly display materials supporting a zero-tolerance approach to sexual harassment.
+This includes casual sexism and banter that are the building blocks for sexual harassment.
+Tackling masculinised and sexist cultures are essential parts of building preventative cultures in any organisation. - Ensure staff do not work alone with those consuming alcohol. - Ensure staff working alone or with the general public in high-risk situations have access to immediate report and support facilities. - There may be people who are covered by your policy who are not fluent in English.
+You should think of different ways to communicate what sexual harassment is.
+This could include getting support from outside organisations or translating key documents. - Have enhanced training and support for those who are more likely to be approached with reports of sexual harassment.

-- D Implement the prevention or control measures and regularly evaluate them for effectiveness. - Review the checklist on a regular basis.
+- Have a budget for staff to get taxis home at night instead of relying on public transport, even if they live close by. - Have recorded messages at the beginning of any phone line, online or in-person meeting or conference, stating that harassment in any form, including sexual harassment, will not be tolerated and saying who individuals can report any incidents or concerns to. - In all documents and communications about sexual harassment reiterate that it can happen outside of the usual working environment including at socials and via email, social media and direct messaging. - Implement the prevention or control measures and regularly evaluate them for effectiveness. - Review the checklist on a regular basis.
 This should be at least annually but could be more frequent if there are relevant organisational changes, for example, the opening of a new location or after a period of high staff turnover.
 Update and refresh the checklist as necessary.
 Use your annual climate survey to identify whether staff think risks have been reduced, whether there are any new emerging risks and whether measures are robust enough and are being properly implemented.